How to Write a Compelling Psychology EE

 - Example: When researching the effects of video games on aggression, consider studies that control for confounding variables like pre-existing aggression levels or family environment.

-Actionable Tip: Create a research log to document your sources, notes, and ethical considerations.
+Useful Tip: Create a research log to document your sources, notes, and ethical considerations.
 This will help you stay organized and demonstrate your commitment to ethical research practices.

 Structuring Your Psychology EE for Maximum Impact